 - Cost to Register a Foreign LLC in Arizona

 Arizona LLC Formation Filing Fee: $50

 To officially form your Arizona LLC, you must file Arizona Articles of Organization and pay the $50 fee to the Arizona Corporations Commission (ACC).
-If you file online, processing should only take 1-2 business days.
-However, if you file by mail, regular processing can take 4-5 weeks.
+If you file online, the ACC will process your application within 1-2 days of receiving it.
+However, if you file by mail, regular processing can take 4-5 weeks (not including mailing time).
 Expedited processing is available for an additional fee.

 Arizona LLC Publication Fee

 Arizona is one of just a few states that requires LLCs to publish a legal notice in a local newspaper announcing the formation of their business.
 This notice must appear in 3 consecutive issues of the paper, and publication fees range from around $60 to $300, depending on the newspaper.

 However, you can avoid paying for LLC publication if your statutory agent is located in Maricopa or Pima County.
 In these counties, the ACC publishes a notice on behalf of the LLC, and the LLC itself doesn’t have to take any action.
 Northwest’s office is located in Pima county, so if you hire us as your registered agent, you can skip this step entirely.